tapmateus/the-jerker/README.md

 ## Future Improvements

-* Train my own models for plates and barbell detection.
-YOLO worked really well on this one because it's trained to detect objects with similar shapes;
+* Train my own models for plates detection only.
+YOLO worked fairly well on this one because it's trained to detect objects with similar shapes but the accuracy detection could increase;
 * Build an App that takes as an input a recording of a movement done in a training session and output the analysis asked to help athlets and coaches to anylize and know how to aproach their technique work.

 ## Resources